 The Plan Administrator will determine whether a particular generic outpatient prescription drug is equivalent to a brand name outpatient prescription drug.
-If you or your provider determine to fill the prescription with a brand-name drug when a generic equivalent is available, you will be responsible not only for the brand copayment, but also the difference between the allowable charge for the brand-name drug and the allowable charge of its generic equivalent.
+If you or your provider determine to fill the prescription with a brand-name drug when a generic equivalent is available, you will be responsible not only for your deductible and the brand coinsurance, but also the difference between the allowable charge for the brand-name drug and the allowable charge of its generic equivalent.
 The difference between the allowable charge for the brand-named drug and the allowable charge of its generic equivalent does not count towards the medical out-of-pocket maximum.
 There is a maximum member cost each time a member purchases a brand-name drug when a generic is available in the immunosuppressant, anticonvulsant, and psychotherapeutic drug categories.

-IngenioRx Specialty Pharmacy
+CarelonRx Specialty Pharmacy

-IngenioRx Specialty Pharmacy provides you with personal counseling from nurses, registered pharmacists and patient care representatives who are trained in specialty medications.
-Specialty medications include drugs such as Procrit[®] to treat anemia, Copaxone[®] for multiple sclerosis and Enbrel[®] or Remicade[®] for rheumatoid arthritis and many other medications.
-The program includes 24-hour access to an IngenioRx Specialty Pharmacy pharmacist and free supplies needed to administer your medicine, such as needles and syringes.
+CarelonRx Specialty Pharmacy provides you with personal counseling from nurses, registered pharmacists and patient care representatives who are trained in specialty medications.
+Specialty medications include drugs such as Procrit® to treat anemia, Copaxone® for multiple sclerosis and Enbrel® or Remicade® for rheumatoid arthritis and many other medications.
+The program includes 24-hour access to an CarelonRx Specialty Pharmacy pharmacist and free supplies needed to administer your medicine, such as needles and syringes.